 \subsection{Results}

 We compare our method with the dynamic factor model using the first five principle components (DFM-5), which was claimed to be no worse than any other shrinkage methods according to Stock and Watson (2011).
-Autoregressive model of order 4 (AR(4)) is used as a benchmark, all RMSEs are recorded as the ratio relative to AR(4).
-Smaller relative RMSE indicates better forecasting performance.
+Besides, autoregressive model of order 4 (AR(4)) is used as a benchmark, and all RMSEs are recorded as the ratio relative to AR(4), smaller relative RMSE indicates better forecasting performance.

-Table \ref{t1} presents the number of series with smaller RMSE than AR(4) model for CRSIR and DFM-5.
-We can see that for forecasting period $h=1$, if CRSIR is used, there are 97 series out of 143 have smaller RMSE than the benchmark AR(4) model.
-If DFM-5 is used, only 85 series out of 143 have smaller RMSE than AR(4) model.
+Table \ref{t1} presents the number of series with smaller RMSEs than AR(4) model for CRSIR and DFM-5.
+We can see that for forecasting period $h=1$, if CRSIR is used, there are 97 series out of 143 have smaller RMSEs than the benchmark AR(4) model.
+If DFM-5 is used, only 85 series out of 143 have smaller RMSEs than AR(4) model.
 The differences become even larger for big forecasting period, when $h=4$ the number of series of CRSIR increases to 115 while the number of DFM-5 decreases to 53.

 Table \ref{t2} presents the distributions of the RMSEs for AR(4), DFM-5, and CRSIR methods.
 When $h=1$, the first quartile of the relative RMSE of CRSIR is just 0.768, which is much smaller than the relative RMSE of DFM-5 (0.961), and the median relative RMSE of CRSIR is 0.907, while DFM-5 has 0.993.
 When $h=2$ and $h=4$, CRSIR improves the forecasting results of AR(4) for more than $3/4$ of the series.
-The relative RMSE of CRSIR at first, second, and third quartile are all smaller than those of DFM-5.
+The relative RMSEs of CRSIR at first, second, and third quartile are all smaller than those of DFM-5.

 From Table \ref{t1} and \ref{t2}, one can tell that CRSIR improves the forecasting results significantly compared to the DFM-5 method, especially for longer forecasting period.